JamesPImes/xlsx_copycull/README.md

 ## Warnings

 As with any script that uses openpyxl to modify spreadsheets, any formulas that exist in the original spreadsheet will most likely NOT survive the insertion or deletion of rows or columns (or changing of worksheet names, etc.).
-Thus, it is highly recommended that you flatten all existing formulas, and use the `.add_formulas()` method in the `WorksheetWrapper` class -- or use the `copy_cull_spreadsheet(<...>, formulas=<...>)` function -- to the extent possible for your use case.
+Thus, it is highly recommended that you flatten all existing formulas, and use the `.add_formulas()` method in the `WorksheetWrapper` class -- or use the `copycull(<...>, formulas=<...>)` function -- to the extent possible for your use case.

 Also, you should familiarize yourself with the security warnings that openpyxl gives [on their PyPI page](https://pypi.org/project/openpyxl/).